slavko444/Which-number-is-greater-less-or-equal-game/README.md

 This project is built using the following tools:

-- [Pixijs](https://pixijs.com/): Assembler and emulator for the Intel 8086 microprocessor.
+- [Pixijs](https://pixijs.com/): 2D rendering library for creating interactive graphics, animations, and games in web browsers.

 **Getting Started**